LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 Parent container for cosponsors of a bill or resolution.
 Read more [about cosponsors](https://www.congress.gov/help/legislative-glossary#glossary_cosponsor) on Congress.gov.
 A `<cosponsors>` element may include the following children:
 - `<item>`
   - Container for a cosponsor of a bill or resolution.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
     - `<bioguideId>` (e.g. C001078)
       - The unique identifier for the bill or resolution cosponsor, as assigned in the [Biographical Directory of the United States Congress, 1774-Present](http://bioguide.congress.gov/).
       - View a [field values list of Bioguide identifiers](https://www.congress.gov/help/field-values/member-bioguide-ids) for current and former members in Congress.gov.